-What gave you the most ongoing satisfaction, pleasure, and fulfillment this year?
-We all strive to accept what is out of our control, and make the most of what is within our control.
-Just about every day, something in your control gave you a measure of personal or business success.
-Once you have figured out which of your actions created the best outcomes, then you can determine how to maximize those actions to generate the greatest success and fulfillment.
+What gave you the most success and fulfillment this year?
+Just about every day, something gave you a measure of personal or business success.
+Once you have figured out which actions created the best outcomes, you can determine how to best deploy these actions to generate your greatest success and fulfillment.

 With constant demands for our attention, it’s all too easy to get distracted in today’s 24/7 world.
-How did you keep yourself on track to achieve your highest priorities?
-The most successful people have optimized ways to focus their attention on what’s most important, regardless of the circumstances.
-You can do it too.
-In fact, you probably already know how to focus your attention, but most people don’t do it consistently.
+How did you keep yourself on track to achieve your priorities?
+The most successful people deploy strategies to focus their attention on what’s most important, regardless of the circumstances.
+Most people know how to focus their attention, but they don’t do it consistently.
 Do you need to develop the habit to optimize your time consistently.

-We all make choices that don’t serve us.
-You may have lost your temper when it would have been best to stay cool.
-Perhaps you lied to your spouse, friend or coworker, or feel like you short changed someone who believes in you.
-You are human, which means you have a conscience and can usually resolve these issues.
-In the future, if you permanently eliminate the one thing you’re least proud of each year, you will raise your self-esteem and the quality of your life.
+Unfortunately, we all make choices that don’t serve us.
+You may have lost your temper when it would have been best to stay cool, or short changed someone who believes in you.
+We all make mistakes.
+Fortunately, our conscience will often prompt us to rectify these issues.
+By permanently eliminating the one thing you’re least proud of each year, you will raise your self-respect and the quality of your life.

 We all have goals that we’d love to achieve but haven’t.
 That’s mostly because it’s easier said than done to achieve every goal we set.
-Procrastination and distractions are obstacles we all encounter.
-We procrastinate because we fear that something bad could happen.
-You can best overcome procrastination by breaking down your goals into the best bite-size, achievable steps.
-Then every little step places you on the fastest track to your goals.
+Procrastination and distractions are obstacles we all face.
+Keep in mind that all distractions are equal when they separate you from your highest priorities.

 When you maximize what is in your best interests, you will automatically reduce what does not serve you.
-Take a moment now to define the issues that sabotage your best interests.
-You probably already know about the culprits, so you don’t need to dwell on them.
-Instead, take some time to determine the actions within your control that will minimize them.
-If you need help, we are here for you.
+Take a moment now to define the issues that sabotage your personal and business best interests.
+You may already know about these culprits, so you don’t need to dwell on them.
+Instead, take some time to determine the actions that will minimize them.
+If you would like help, we are here for you.

-The present moment is all you have, all you have ever had, and all you will ever have.
 Your life is always in the present moment.
 Become mindful of how you can stay consistently engaged in making the most of the ever-present moment.
 This requires Optimal Thinking.
 Optimal Thinking generates the best choices and empowers you to do your best.
-Be sure to make Optimal Thinking your habit!
+Be sure to make Optimal Thinking second nature!

-Want some help to make the most of these nine questions?
+Want some help to make the most of your relationships, career and life?